 Diced Tomatoes With Chilis

-My favorite brand is RoTel diced tomatoes.
+My favorite brand is RoTel diced tomatoes with green chilis.
 If you leave these out, it will decrease the carb count, but it gives it a lot of flavors, so I'd leave them in.

-You can also add in a can of diced tomatoes and some canned green chiles or jalapeños.
+You can also add in a can of diced tomatoes, or tomato sauce (if you don't want the texture from tomatoes) and some canned green chiles or jalapeños.

 Add beef broth to the soup to really bulk up the beefy flavor.
 You can also use beef stock instead.